Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 ![Images](ls.png)

 ## Using SSH key to access Ieng6
+* For mac user, you can proceeed and follow the steps below.
+* For window user, please follow the steps in [OpenSSH key management](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) to generate your key.

 ### Generating a key
 * The step of inputting a password each time you want to send something to the server could be annoying.
 A solution to that is to set up an SSH key to gain access to the server without the need for a password.